-Yes, we feel deeply for the victims, and their families and we thank our lucky stars it’s not us who have to suffer through it.
+Yes, we feel deeply for the victims and their families, and we thank our lucky stars it’s not us who have to suffer through it.
 But we also have a morbid interest in why.
 Why did that person commit that killing?
 How could someone like Peter Sutcliffe, the Yorkshire ripper, murder so many women and his wife not know what he was doing?
-How can someone who ostensibly had led a relatively normal life one day take it upon himself to kill six people he worked with because he had been reprimanded by his boss over something insignificant?
-Bob Geldof sang about an otherwise normal girl who shot dead numerous victims because ‘she didn’t like Mondays’ but why would she do that, really?
+How can someone who ostensibly led a relatively normal life one day take it upon himself to kill six people he worked with because his boss had reprimanded him over something insignificant?
+Bob Geldof sang about an otherwise normal girl who shot dead numerous victims because ‘she didn’t like Mondays’, but why would she do that, really?

-The more we read the more we want to know, and it seems the more killers we have to read about; they seem to be multiplying faster than we can lock them up.
-Ivan Milat sits rotting in jail in New South Wales and the common belief is that he killed many more people than the seven he was convicted for, yet he has maintained his innocence all the way through.
-How could he become such a monster, what drove him to kill so many times and then, when caught not admit it, so his victim’s families could get closure?
-Unless of course he didn’t do it, but then that would mean the person who did kill those young, mainly, back packing tourists. is still out there, killing others……
+The more we read, the more we want to know, and it seems there are more and more killers we can read about; they seem to be multiplying faster than we can lock them up.
+Ivan Milat sat rotting in jail in New South Wales until he died, and the common belief is that he killed many more people than the seven he was convicted for, yet he maintained his innocence all the way through.
+How could he become such a monster?
+What drove him to kill so many times and then, when caught, not admit it so his victim’s families could get closure?
+Unless of course, he didn’t do it, but then that would mean the person who did kill those young, mainly backpacking tourists is still out there, killing others……

 I know I will sleep better for believing that there is a system of cause and effect that rules our world.
-If ‘W’ happens, at the same time as ‘Y’ during a period of ‘Z’ then the resultant behaviour is ‘X’.
-Yes I can live with that.
+If ‘W’ happens simultaneously as ‘Y’ during a period of ‘Z’, then the resultant behavior is ‘X.’ Yes, I can live with that.

-And so we come to fiction, in particular those of us writers who chose to live in the dark world of murderers.
-In a fictional world, at least in one of my stories I’m going to try to take you inside his, or her, mind and tell you what led this warped twisted person to take an axe and dismember nine people in a reign of terror by night while during the day he sold fridges in a white goods shop and played hockey on the weekend.
+And so we come to fiction, particularly those writers who chose to live in the dark world of murderers as I do occasionally.
+In a fictional world, at least in one of my stories, I’m going to try to take you inside his or her mind and tell you what led this warped, twisted person to take an axe and dismember nine people in a reign of terror by night while during the day he sold fridges in a white goods shop and played hockey on the weekend.

 So, are we sitting comfortably?
-Is the cat out, the blinds drawn and outside light off?
+Is the cat out, the blinds drawn, and the outside light off?
 Good.
-Snuggle down, take a sip of your drink; whatever that drink might be, and come with me.
+Snuggle down, take a sip of your drink, whatever that drink might be, and come with me.
 Oh, what was that noise?
 Are you sure the front door is locked?